paultbarrett/diy-dsp-preamp/pymedia.md

   (no polling), uses a [state machine](https://github.com/buxtronix/arduino/tree/master/libraries/Rotary) for proper processing/debouncing, and buffers/reprocess volume events that are too close to avoid sending too many volume changes to CamillaDSP

+- `standalone_remote_volume.py`: a standalone volume controller - like
+  `rotary_encoder.py` but without redis so meant to be used without any of the other programs above.

 Q/Why not a single program: it's much easier to have several pieces of